Bonjour everyone! Welcome to the third episode of a little series that we’ve had going on in the last couple of weeks, called Members’ Stories.

 2. Cart abandonment.
 Although adding the shipping cost to the price will most likely increase your item price considerably, shoppers won’t have a super nasty surprise at checkout when they realise they need to pay almost double what they were ready to pay to have the item shipped to them.

 It’s true that “people who buy a chair online know to expect higher shipping costs” but wouldn’t it make their life easier if they knew from the get go the price was all inclusive?
 It gives them peace of mind while shopping and could significantly reduce your cart abandonment rate.

-How the he*k are you supposed to incorporate that cost to your price thought?
+How the he*k are you supposed to incorporate that shipping cost to your price though?

 Etsy recommends calculating and adding the minimum, median or maximum shipping cost (based on possible distances and weight) to the price of your item, stating that “costs will balance out between the various distances traveled”.